felleg/felleg.gitlab.io-backup/content/books/book-46-crucial-conversations.md

 Action** (PTA).
 Summarized in my own words:

 1. See & hear (facts)
-1. Tell a story to yourself (construction)
+1. Tell a story to yourself (guess)
 1. React to the story (feel)
 1. Act on your feelings (silence, violence, ...)